valexa/valta/IMPLEMENTATION_PLAN.md

 - **valtaManager** - For team leaders to manage teams and activities
 - **valta** - For team members to view and interact with their activities

+## Architectural Decisions (Updated)
+- Observation over Combine
+  - We standardized on the Observation framework (`@Observable`) for state management.
+  - We removed `ObservableObject`, `@Published`, and Combine subscriptions from the shared data layer.
+  - Views use `@Environment(Type.self)` and `.environment(instance)` for dependency injection instead of `@EnvironmentObject`.

+- Nested mutation handling
+  - Observation does not notify on nested mutations by default.
+  - `DataManager` exposes `notifyTeamsChanged()` which performs a top-level write (`teams = teams`) and triggers a callback.
+  - `DataManager` provides `onTeamsChanged: (() -> Void)?` to notify state containers.

+- State container invalidation
+  - `AppState` and `TeamMemberAppState` each expose `dataVersion: Int`.
+  - Derived/computed properties depend on `dataVersion` to re-evaluate when changes occur.

+- UI animation strategy
+  - Mutating actions are wrapped in `withAnimation(.spring(...))` at call sites.
+  - Lists use `.animation(..., value: items.map(\.id))` to animate insertions/removals/reorders.

+- Simplified UI components
+  - `CompletionButton` simplified to a minimal wrapper around `Button` to remove progress state and complexity.

 ---

 ## Phase 1: UI Foundation ✅ COMPLETED